phpbb/documentation/development/start/install.rst

 6. Conversion from phpBB 2.0.x to phpBB 3.2.x
 =============================================

-This paragraph explains the steps necessary to convert your existing phpBB2 installation to phpBB3.
+This paragraph explains the steps necessary to convert your existing phpBB2 installation to the latest phpBB.

 6.i.
 Requirements before converting
 -----------------------------------

 Before converting, we heavily recommend you do a **full backup of your database and files!** If you are unsure how to achieve this, please ask your hosting provider for advice.
 You basically need to follow the instructions given for `3.
 New installation`_.
-Please **do not** overwrite any old files - install phpBB3 at a different location.
+Please **do not** overwrite any old files - install phpBB in a different location.

-Once you made a backup of everything and also have a brand new phpBB3 installation, you can now begin the conversion.
+Once you made a backup of everything and also have a brand new phpBB installation, you can now begin the conversion.

-Note that the conversion requires ``CREATE`` and ``DROP`` privileges for the phpBB3 database user account.
+Note that the conversion requires ``CREATE`` and ``DROP`` privileges for the phpBB database user account.

 6.ii.
 Converting
 ----------------

-To begin the conversion, visit the ``install/`` folder of your phpBB3 installation (the same as you have done for installing).
+To begin the conversion, visit the ``install/`` folder of your phpBB installation (the same as you have done for installing).
 Now you will see a new tab **Convert**.
 Click this tab.

 As with install, the conversion is automated.
 Your previous 2.0.x database tables will not be changed and the original 2.0.x files will remain unaltered.
-The conversion is actually only filling your phpBB3 database tables and copying additional data over to your phpBB3 installation.
+The conversion is actually only filling your phpBB database tables and copying additional data over to your phpBB installation.
 This has the benefit that if something goes wrong, you are able to either re-run the conversion or continue a conversion, while your old board is still accessible.
 We really recommend that you disable your old installation while converting, else you may have inconsistent data after the conversion.

 Please note that this conversion process may take quite some time and depending on your hosting provider this may result in it failing (due to web server resource limits or other timeout issues).
 If this is the case, you should ask your provider if they are willing to allow the convert script to temporarily exceed their limits (be nice and they will probably be quite helpful).
 If your host is unwilling to increase the limits to run the convertor, please see this article for performing the conversion on your local machine: `Knowledge Base - Offline Conversions <https://www.phpbb.com/kb/article/offline-conversions/>`_